Today we're looking at a common skincare ingredient that doesn't do much good for your skin—alcohol.

 Natural enhancers: avocado oil, because of its high oleic acid content.

-We hope you're better informed about the adverse effects of alcohols and what to be aware of when purchasing your next skincare products.
+We hope this information about the adverse effects of alcohols and what to be aware of when purchasing your next skincare products has been helpful.

 The Sole Toscana Skin Care Team